Languages of Switzerland: Italian

 Italian Switzerland (Svizzera italiana, Svizra taliana, Suisse italienne, italienische Schweiz) is the Italian-speaking part of Switzerland, which includes the canton of Ticino and the southern part of Grisons.
 Italian is also spoken in the Gondo Valley (leading to the Simplon Pass, on the southern part of the watershed) in Valais.
 The traditional vernacular of this region is the Lombard language, specifically its Ticinese dialect.

 The linguistic region covers an area of about 3,500 km2 and has a total population of around 350,000, with the number of Italophones residing in Switzerland being 545,274 (about 7% of the Swiss population).

 The proportion of Italian-speaking inhabitants had been decreasing since the 1970s, after reaching a high of 12% of the population during the same decade.
 This was entirely because of the reduced number of immigrants from Italy to Switzerland.
 However it has increased again during the last decade.

 Romansh

 Romansh is an official language in the trilingual Canton of Grisons, where the municipalities in turn are free to specify their own official languages.

 Romansh has been recognized as one of four "national languages" by the Swiss Federal Constitution since 1938.
 It was also declared an "official language" of the Confederation in 1996, meaning that Romansh speakers may use their language for correspondence with the federal government and expect to receive a Romansh response.
 Although Romansh is split into several dialects, the federal and cantonal authorities use the standardized version (Romansh Grischun) exclusively.

 Romansh speakers remain predominant in the Surselva, the Albula Region, and the Engiadina Bassa/Val Müstair Region.

+English

+Many Swiss find it easier to use English as a lingua franca with other Swiss people of different linguistic backgrounds.
+In 2022, Switzerland ranked 23rd in Europe in the English Proficiency Index of EF language school.

+Swissinfo, a multilingual outlet of Swiss Radio and Television, reported in 2021 that interview subjects are often asked technical questions in English, given that interviewers are often not proficient enough to do so in the local language.
+The interviewees then answer in their own local language.
+The interviews are later translated and dubbed over at the studio.
+A 2003 study on the online communication behavior of Swiss medical students showed that they quickly changed to English as soon as students from other languages were involved.
+The main drivers behind using English were the Italian-speaking students from Ticino, as students from other parts of the country rarely understood their messages.

+In advertising and sports, English slogans and labels are frequently used, as it reduces the need for regional branding.
+For example, Swiss railways sell tourism offers through the "RailAway" label since 1999, and many national sport federations have English names (e.g. Swiss Olympic and Swiss Super League), with their German or French names almost never being used.